liwenka1/bongo-cat-next/README.md

 ## 🙏 Acknowledgments

-- Thanks to [ayangweb](https://github.com/ayangweb) for the original [BongoCat](https://github.com/ayangweb/BongoCat) project inspiration
+- Thanks to [BongoCat](https://github.com/ayangweb/BongoCat) project inspiration
 - Thanks to [Tauri](https://tauri.app/) team for the excellent framework
 - Thanks to [Live2D](https://www.live2d.com/) Inc. for technical support
+- Thanks to [Live2d-model](https://github.com/Eikanya/Live2d-model) for providing the Live2D models
 - Thanks to all developers contributing to the open source community

 ## 📞 Contact